Nov 1, 2021

 20 Critical Thinking Interview Questions

 Critical thinking skills can’t be assessed by reading resumes or looking at previous work experience.
 Asking a candidate open-ended questions that allow them to demonstrate their ability to think outside of the box and use logic to solve problems will give you a much better idea of how sharp a candidate’s creative thinking skills are.
-Even asking questions that seem like riddles are a great way to get your candidates thinking!
+Even asking questions that seem like riddles is a great way to get your candidates thinking!
 You can also use these questions to check for both hard and soft skills.
-Use the following 20 questions to see which of your candidates has both the brains and logic to stand out above the rest.

 2. Have you ever needed to make an important decision quickly?